jeremywaller/docker-demo/README.md

 This will download all necessary base images and build each image in the docker compose file - `elasticsearch`, `kibana`, `api`, and `client`

 ## Runing
 Bring the API up with `docker-compose up api`.
-This will bring up Elastic Search and Kibana automatically.
+This will bring up Elastic Search, Logstash, and Kibana automatically.

 Kibana should be available at http://localhost:5601 Elastic Search should be available at http://localhost:9200/